-6. DIGITIZATION OF PUBLIC SERVICES AND OFFICES WITH FREE CITIZEN ACCESS TO INFORMATION ON THEIR OPERATIONS for modernizing the economy and enhancing its integration into the global economy.
+6. DIGITIZATION OF PUBLIC SERVICES AND OFFICES WITH FREE CITIZEN ACCESS TO INFORMATION ON THEIR OPERATIONS

+As a priority, digitization implies a high degree of modernization of the country through the use of information technologies in the public and private sectors, accessible and tailored to the specific opportunities and needs of men and women.
+Digital tools, on the other hand, serve as a means for modernizing the economy and enhancing its integration into the global economy.
 They are useful in the transition to a knowledge-based society in terms of management and in the creation of innovative industries that produce high value added.
 The Republic of North Macedonia must expedite its digital transformation, promote the digital economy and education, enhance digital literacy, and fully digitize public services.
 This will ensure that citizens have free access to information on the operations of public services.